ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

     equivalent to the original annihilation algorithm.
 Warning - this is much slower than normal annihilation.

+**ANNIHILATERANGE**
+    Default=.false.

+    A parallel FCIMC option.
+This is a slightly different annihilation algorithm, where only one sort of the full set of particles is needed.
+This should greatly reduce the time needed for annihilation of large numbers of particles.
+However, the load-balancing across processors may not be so good.

 **LOCALANNIHIL** [Lambda]

     A parallel FCIMC option.
 An additional diagonal death rate is included at the annihilation